llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 1. Choosing images

+In my Ipython notebook I load 5 test images from disk in fourteenth code cell,

 I tested my model with 5 german traffic signs downloaded from web.
 Here is picture of those

 ![alt text][image7]